Simutek Package One

 Simutek Package One is a compilation of video games for the TRS-80 developed by Simutek of Tucson, Arizona and published by Adventure International.

 Contents

 Simutek Package One is a software package consisting of 5 games in space: Graphic-Trek 2000, Star Wars, Space Target, Invasion Worg, and Saucers.
 The manual credits Graphic-Trek 2000 to Michael A. Gariepy.

 Reception

 Glenn Mai reviewed Simutek Package One in The Space Gamer No. 36, commenting that "This package is not worth [the price]."
 R.J.
-Stehr of Micro-80 concluded that "if you are after a space program package to add to your library, then this one would be very heard to beat and worthy of serious consideration."
+Stehr of Micro-80 concluded that "if you are after a space program package to add to your library, then this one would be very hard to beat and worthy of serious consideration."